Objective diameter: 54 mm

 Made in: Germany

 The HT is still a very good binocular for low light situations, e.g. hunting at twilight, but seems less popular for users who prefer a flat field image and/or like to mount their instrument on a tripod.
 The choice of 54mm objective lenses allowed to keep the binocular smaller and lighter than many others in the traditional 8×56 size.
+Central sharpness and image brightness are among the best you can find.

 The “brightest premium binoculars in the world” (Zeiss HT 8×54) vs. Steiner Nighthunter 8×56 (2016) – A binocular freak’s Saturday night distraction